ameliarw/Chem-308/nonstat.md

 %order of n, but the eigenvalues and eigenvectors stay together [srtvecs, srtvals] = eigsort(vecs, vals);

-EtoX=srtvecs; % change from energy basis to position basis XtoE=inv(srtvecs); % change from position basis to energy basis psiE=zeros(pts,1); % vector of all zeros psiE([1 2 5])=1; % change position 1,2 in vector to 1
+% Create two matrices which allow us to change from energy basis to position basis and change from the position basis to the energy basis
+EtoX=srtvecs;
+XtoE=inv(srtvecs);
+% this is our vector in the energy basis.
+A stationary state will only have one value of 1, the total contribution is only due to one state psiE=zeros(pts,1);
+%psiE now has equal contributions from vectors 1, 2, and 5 psiE([1 2 5])=1;
 psiX=EtoX*psiE;

-%this output is the first eigenvector in the position basis

 %get the corresponding x values corresponding to the first eigenvector E = diag(srtvals);